thatvirtualboy/thatvirtualboy.github.io/_pages/bentocraft.md

 <br>
 ##### About
-Build beautiful Apple style bento graphics with Bento|Craft.
-Made exclusively for iPad and Apple Vision Pro.
+Make Apple style bento graphics with Bento|Craft, exclusively for iPad and Apple Vision Pro.
 >**Create • Share • Impress • Repeat**
 >Create beautiful promotional graphics in seconds!
 Bento|Craft is a delightful marketing design tool that produces high-quality graphics to be used on blogs, social media, websites, press kits, and more.
 Whether you're launching an app, promoting a service, or delivering an event summary, Bento|Craft offers professional-quality designs that capture attention and make an impact.